My wife and I did one of our Broadway blitzes last week, flying to New York to see four plays. This week, I’m posting reviews of them…

 That was far from the first occurrence of such casting, which came to be known as Yellow Face.
 In 1930s movies, Chinese detective Charlie Chan was played by Swedish actor Warner Oland.
 Mickey Rooney looked ridiculous as Mr. Yunioshi in 1961’s “Breakfast At Tiffany’s.”
 David Carradine was cast as the lead in the 1970s TV show “Kung Fu” — instead of Bruce Lee.

-In “Yellow Face,” Hwang recalls the “Miss Saigon” controversy and the irony of the huge mistake he made when he accidentally cast white actor Marcus G. Dalman as the Asian lead in his next play, “Face Value.”
-Recognizing his error too late, Hwang was unable to fire the performer just because of his race — and then made things worse by lying about Dalman’s supposed Asian ancestry.
+In “Yellow Face,” Hwang recalls the “Miss Saigon” controversy and the irony of the huge mistake he made when he accidentally cast white actor Marcus G. Dahlman as the Asian lead in his next play, “Face Value.”
+Recognizing his error too late, Hwang was unable to fire the performer just because of his race — and then made things worse by lying about Dahlman’s supposed Asian ancestry.
 On top of his hypocrisy and attempts to cover it up, “Face Value” was a major flop, losing two million dollars and being described by one critic as “M. Turkey.”

 But that whole story made for a very funny farce in “Yellow Face.”
 Hwang not only wrote himself as the lead character to tell his tale, but also purposely cast a half-dozen actors — many of whom play multiple roles — to play the supporting characters without regard to race or gender.
 In particular, Marinda Anderson, though Black, played a riotous version of the white actress Jane Krakowski.